kicaj29/.NET-Misc/README.md

 https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/covariance-contravariance/index
 For example since .net 4.0 IEnumerable is Covariant!!!
 Using out/in you can define own types that are covariant (casting up) or contravariant (casting down).

+## ??
+?? reacts only on null value, string.Empty is treated as not null value